menu

 Demographics

-The education level of Cedar Bluff citizens, measured as those with bachelor's degrees or advanced degrees, is similar to the national average for all American cities and towns.
-19.85% of adults 25 and older in Cedar Bluff have a college degree.
+The percentage of adults in Cedar Bluff who are college-educated is close to the national average for all communities of 21.84%: 19.85% of the adults in Cedar Bluff have a bachelor's degree or advanced degree.

 The per capita income in Cedar Bluff in 2022 was $24,334, which is lower middle income relative to Alabama, and low income relative to the rest of the US.
 This equates to an annual income of $97,336 for a family of four.
 However, Cedar Bluff contains both very wealthy and poor people as well.